L3lang/L3lang.github.io/tutorial/containers.md

 **inputs:**
 - container variable
 - key value
-- variable decleration for the found element
+- variable declaration for the found element

 **outputs:**
 - if found branch